dstrueber/stateelim-henshin/SHARE.md

 ## Availablility
 The [SHARE image](http://is.ieis.tue.nl/staff/pvgorp/share/?page=ConfigureNewSession&vdi=XP-TUe_TTC16_NMF_mrttc16_stateelim-henshin-ttc16.vdi) is available under the bundle name **XP-TUe_TTC16_NMF_mrttc16_stateelim-henshin-ttc16.vdi**.

-Sorry for the confusing name, there doesn't see to be a function for changing it.
+By the way, sorry for the confusing name -- there doesn't see to be a function for changing it.

 ## Using the SHARE image

-After opening the image, You will find an instructive readme file on the desktop.
-For your convenience, you can read the contents of this readme file below.
+After opening the image, you will find an instructive readme file on the desktop.
+For your convenience, you can read the contents of this readme file below as well.

 ## Instructions